-- Is there any signs of fear aggression?
+- Are there any signs of fear aggression?
 If so, what are the triggers?
 (S/R)

-- Is there any issues with chewing or destructive behavior?
+- Are there any issues with chewing or destructive behavior?
 (S/R)

 - Has the dog been left alone for long periods of time?
 If so, has there been any sign of separation anxiety?
 Is barking an issue for example?
 (R)

 - Have you noticed any signs of resource guarding of people, toys, food etc.?
 (S/R)

 - Is there any bite history?
 (S/R)